PhantomInsights/summarizer/README.md

 This algorithm was designed to work primarily on Spanish written articles.
 It consists on several steps:

-1. Reformat and clean the article by removing all whitespaces.
+1. Reformat and clean the original article by removing all whitespaces.
-2. Remove all common used words.
+2. Make a copy of the original article and remove all common used words from it.
-3. Split the article into words and score each word.
+3. Split the copied article into words and score each word.
-4. Split the article into sentences and score each sentence using the scores from the words.
+4. Split the original article into sentences and score each sentence using the scores from the words.
 5. Take the top 5 sentences and top 5 words and return them in chronological order.

 ### Clean the Article